blabla1337/skf-flask/README.md

 [![Black Duck Security Risk](https://copilot.blackducksoftware.com/github/repos/blabla1337/skf-flask/branches/master/badge-risk.svg)](https://copilot.blackducksoftware.com/github/repos/blabla1337/skf-flask/branches/master)
 [![Requirements Status](https://requires.io/github/blabla1337/skf-flask/requirements.svg?branch=master)](https://requires.io/github/blabla1337/skf-flask/requirements/?branch=master)

-Security Knowledge Framework is an expert system application that uses the OWASP Application Security Verification Standard with detailed code examples (secure coding principles) to help developers in pre-development and post-development phases and create applications that are secure by design.
+The OWASP Security Knowledge Framework is an open source web application that explains secure coding principles in multiple programming languages.
+The goal of OWASP-SKF is to help you learn and integrate security by design in your software development and build applications that are secure by design.
+OWASP-SKF does this through manageable software development projects with checklists (using OWASP-ASVS/OWASP-MASVS  or custom security checklists) and labs to practice security verification (using SKF-Labs, OWASP Juice-shop, and best practice code examples from SKF and the OWASP-Cheatsheets).

 ## Table of Contents
 * [Introduction](#introduction)